 This leaflet is intended for people who have been assessed by a doctor or nurse following a head injury (and for their carers), but who have been allowed home.
 Always see a doctor or nurse if you are concerned about an injury.

 However, sometimes a knock to the head can cause damage to the brain or to a blood vessel next to the brain.
-A damaged blood vessel may bleed into the brain, or more commonly, into the area between the brain and the skull (a subdural haemorrhage).
-This is uncommon, but can be serious, as a build-up of clotting blood can cause pressure on the brain.
-See separate leaflet called Subdural Haematoma for further detail.
+A damaged blood vessel may bleed into the brain.
+This is uncommon but can be serious, as a build-up of clotting blood can cause pressure on the brain.

-- Worsening headache - which does not go away with paracetamol (but see below).
+- Worsening headache not going away with paracetamol.

 - Confusion, strange behaviour, and any problems with understanding or speaking.

 - Inability to remember events before or after the head injury.

 - You are taking medications which thin the blood.

 - Boggy scalp swelling (more than 5 cm size in children) may indicate a skull fracture and increased risk of brain haemorrhage.